++dejs:format

 > ((ar so):dejs:format a+[s+'foo' s+'bar' s+'baz' ~])

-<|foo bar baz|>
+<|foo bar baz|>++as:dejs:format

 Array as set

-function is a wet gate that takes a
+The +as function is a wet gate that takes a and produces a new gate which takes jon.

 Accepts

-, and is the sample of the wet gate.
+a is a fist, and is the sample of the wet gate.

-is the sample of the gate produced by the wet gate.
+jon is a json array containing the kind of json that a takes. jon is the sample of the gate produced by the wet gate.

 Produces

-is the type produced by a
+A (set [type]) where [type] is the type produced by a.

 Source